openedx/edx-documentation/en_us/shared/student_progress/course_grades.rst

 * Learner identifiers, including an internal **Student ID**, **Email** address, and **Username**.

-* The **Final Grade**, with the total score that a learner has currently attained in the course.
+* The **Grade** column shows the total score that a learner has currently attained in the course.
 This value is expressed as a decimal: a learner with a grade of 0.65 has earned 65% of the credit in the course, and a learner with a grade of 1 has earned 100%.

 * For each problem (identified by assignment, subsection, and problem name), a column showing the number of points actually earned by each learner.
-If a learner has not viewed a problem, the value in this column is "N/A".
-If a learner has not answered a problem, the value in this column is "0".
+If the learner did not attempt the assignment, the value is "Not Attempted".
+If the assignment is not available to the learner, the value in this column is "Not Accessible".

 * For each problem (identified by assignment, subsection, and problem name), a column showing the number of points that it is possible to earn for the problem.
-If a learner has not viewed a problem, the value in this column is "N/A".
+If the assignment is not available to the learner, the value in this column is "Not Accessible".

 .. _gradebook: